-> It is generally reognised that after forty years of age we start to see the initial signs of ageing or slowing down.
-If you have never run before, or if you haven’t run for years, you might be asking yourself if it is the most advisable thing to take up.
+It is generally recognised that after forty years of age we start to see the initial signs of ageing or slowing down.
+If you have never run before, or if you haven’t run for years, you might be asking yourself if running after forty is the most advisable thing to take up.
 Can my body withstand the demands of this activity, is it even safe to do so?
 Am I too old to start running?

-> Running after forty comes with some considerations, but as you will see from the following article the benefits far outweigh the negatives.
+Running after forty comes with some considerations, but as you will see from the following article the benefits far outweigh the negatives.
 As with any new physical pursuit of course, it is advisable to discuss your plans with your doctor.

 - You start to lose muscle mass.
 Sarcopenia (age-related muscle loss) actually starts occurring in our 30’s.
 With less muscle comes less mobility.

 - Injuries are more common and it takes longer to recover.
 There is a much higher incidence of soft tissue injury such as a pulled hamstring or calf muscle.
 The muscles take longer to repair than when you were younger.

 - Decreasing bone density.

 - Lower concentrations and fluctuations in hormones such as human growth hormone, testosterone, estrogen and progesterone.

 - Decrease in the body’s ability to turn protein into energy.
 Anabolic resistance lowers the body’s ability to break down and synthesise protein.